This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Wash shiso leaves and remove stems.

-- Stack the leaves putting a layer of sea salt in between every other leaf.
+- Stack the leaves putting a fine layer of sea salt in between every other leaf.

 - Put the leaves into a glass or ceramic bowl with just enough pure water to cover.
 Leave for several hours or overnight.